JanetMatsen/protocols/_posts/2015-01-29-Inoculating-96-well-plates-for-Nash.md

 ## Wrapping up
 * Note on your paper printout the wells that were busted.
 Examples include:
-** inoculatd with two different cell types
+** inoculated with two different cell types
 * Note in the gSpreadsheet which wells should be discarded from analysis.